sbduff21/LatinOnePortfolio/temporal-clauses.md

 4b. subjunctive

-4c. imperfect **If your other anwers say imperfect subjunctive implies earlier time, how can this imperfect subjunctive imply earlier time?**
+4c. pluperfect **If your other anwers say imperfect subjunctive implies earlier time, how can this imperfect subjunctive imply earlier time?**

 4d. earlier